Tylenol Liver Failure Class Action Lawsuit claims Attorneys

 There are other symptoms that could be associated with liver damage, but those above are the most common.
 If you have experienced any of these symptoms and you’ve been using Tylenol, seek an immediate medical evaluation.

 There have been Tylenol liver damage lawsuits filed against McNeil PPC, which is a division of the corporate giant Johnson & Johnson.
-The Hood National Law Group, is a law firm that has been representing clients who have been injured by defective products and defective medications all over the United States for decades, and the firm is offering free initial consultations to people who believe that they have suffered liver damage as a result of using Tylenol.
+National Injury Help, is a law firm that has been representing clients who have been injured by defective products and defective medications all over the United States for decades, and the firm is offering free initial consultations to people who believe that they have suffered liver damage as a result of using Tylenol.

 If you or someone you love has suffered as a result of using this product, do not attempt to take on these corporate behemoths alone.
 Instead, seek the help of Tylenol liver failure lawyers who understand what it takes to hold those responsible for this type of harm accountable.
-Contact the Hood National Law Group, today to schedule a free initial consultation so that you can be sure that you are protecting your legal rights.
+Contact National Injury Help, today to schedule a free initial consultation so that you can be sure that you are protecting your legal rights.

 Questions & Answers About Tylenol